nDmitry/RationalAnswer.club/docs/setup.md

 To run telegram bot you have to:
   1. Copy env.exmaple file: `cp ./club/.env.example ./club/.env`
-  2. Fill all the requirement fields in `./club/env`, such as `TELEGRAM_TOKEN` etc.
+  2. Fill all the required fields in `./club/env`, such as `TELEGRAM_TOKEN` etc.
       - `TELEGRAM_TOKEN` you can get from [@BotFather](https://t.me/BotFather)
       - To get `TELEGRAM_CLUB_CHANNEL_URL`, `TELEGRAM_ADMIN_CHAT_ID` etc Just Simply Forward a message from your group/channel to [@JsonDumpBot](https://t.me/JsonDumpBot) or [@getidsbot](https://t.me/getidsbot)
   3. Rebuild application: `docker-compose up --build`

 ## Docker-compose

-Check out our [docker-compose.yml](https://github.com/vas3k/vas3k.club/blob/master/docker-compose.yml) to understand the infrastructure.
+Check out our [docker-compose.yml](https://github.com/nDmitry/RationalAnswer/blob/master/docker-compose.yml) to understand the infrastructure.

 ## Local development